pypy/pypy/pypy/doc/faq.rst

 realize that this is not always possible with Git--- we looked hard, and there is no built-in way to get this workflow.

+Still not convinced?
+Look at this git repo with three commits: commit #2 with parent #1 and head of git branch "A"; commit #3 with also parent #1 but head of git branch "B".
+When commit #1 was made, was it in the branch "A" or "B"?

 What is needed for Windows 64 support of PyPy?
 -----------------------------------------------